ARMmbed/mbed-os/targets/TARGET_ARM_SSG/TARGET_CM3DS_MPS2/README.md

 The following compilers are supported (replace `COMPILER` with):

-* `ARM` for Arm Compiler version 5
+* `ARM` for Arm Compiler version 5.
-* `GCC_ARM` for GNU Compiler for Arm
+* `GCC_ARM` for GNU Compiler for Arm.
-* `IAR` for IAR compiler
+* `IAR` for IAR compiler.

-## Running :running:
+## Running

-Because of the new memory configuration introduced in commit `CM3DS: switch to larger memories for code and data` it has become more easy (and portable amoung all compilers) to use `.elf` files instead of `.bin`. `.elf` files are now the default for CM3DS projects and only they will be generated out of the compilation.
+Because of the new memory configuration introduced in commit `CM3DS: switch to larger memories for code and data`, it has become easier (and portable amoung all compilers) to use `.elf` files instead of `.bin`. `.elf` files are now the default for CM3DS projects and only they will be generated from the compilation.
-For `.elf` files to work, you will need **at least version 2.2.5** of the MPS2+ firmware.
-You can find firmware version 2.2.6 and instructions on how to put it in the MPS2+ board [here](https://community.arm.com/processors/designstart/f/discussions/9727/mps2-firmware-for-mbed).
+For `.elf` files to work, you need **at least version 2.2.5** of the MPS2+ firmware.
+For more information, please see the [firmware version 2.2.6 and instructions on how to put it in the MPS2+ board](https://community.arm.com/processors/designstart/f/discussions/9727/mps2-firmware-for-mbed).

-## Testing :zap:
+## Testing

-If you want to execute the mbed OS greentea tests on CM3DS, you will need **at least firmware version 2.2.6**.
+If you want to execute the Mbed OS greentea tests on CM3DS, you need **at least firmware version 2.2.6**.

 * `mbedls` does not automatically recognize which serial port is linked to the board.
-Check it manually and create a file named `mbedls.json` containing (at the same level than where you execute all commands):
+Check it manually, and create a file named `mbedls.json` containing (at the same level than where you execute all commands):
 ```bash
 {